 Take, for example, the recent parmesan-topped salmon biscuit (a fluffy, Parmesan-topped biscuit with a salmon croquette stuffed in between) or the salmon-n-grits. (<— This features a housemade wild-caught salmon croquette atop creamy grits and scrambled cheese eggs topped with Parmesan and the restaurant’s own lemon-dill butter.
 It’s served with grilled wheat toast, and it’s basically perfect in every way.)

-Repeat visitors also love their “Best Ever Oatmeal”— a slow cooked oatmeal topped with seasonal fruit, housemade almond pralines, a pinch of cinnamon, hot butter, and warm maple syrup.
-(It’s creamy, rich, and sticks to your bones in the best way.)
+Repeat visitors also love their “Best Ever Oatmeal”.
+The restaurant tops this slow-cooked oatmeal with seasonal fruit, housemade almond pralines, a pinch of cinnamon, hot butter, and warm maple syrup.
+(It’s creamy, rich, and sticks to your bones in the best way.
+So good!)

-They also have delicious boutique juices (get the fresh ginger hibiscus juice! its super vitalizing and invigorating) and vegan tofu scramble options.
+They also have delicious boutique juices (get the fresh ginger hibiscus juice! it’s super vitalizing and invigorating) as well as vegan tofu scramble options.

 Callie’s Hot Little Biscuit